Bangkok in 3 days

 Great fit if you want

-- Floating and street markets
+- Street food and local markets

 Not ideal if you want

-- Late-night party focus
+- Late-night nightlife focus

-- Extensive shopping malls
+- Extensive shopping time

 Day-by-day breakdown

-Grand temples
+Grand Palace and temples

 How to enjoy Bangkok in 3 days